COVID-19 pandemic in Victoria: Second lockdown

 On 26 October, metropolitan restrictions were eased, with residents allowed to leave home for any reason, all retail businesses allowed to reopen, hospitality venues allowed to seat patrons, further relaxations on outdoor gatherings, and allowance of visitors to all residents, with some caveats.
 The 25 km restriction and "Ring of steel" remained in place, however.
-With a length of 112 days, Victoria's second lockdown was the longest continuous lockdown world-wide, as of October 2020.
+With a length of 112 days, Victoria's second lockdown was the then longest continuous lockdown world-wide.

 On 8 November, metropolitan restrictions were brought into line with regional restrictions with travel now being allowed to and from anywhere in the state.
 Indoor recreation, community and entertainment venues were also reopened.
 Restrictions on accommodation were also loosened in an effort to encourage intrastate tourism.
 It was also announced that, subject to public health advice, Victoria would move to the "Last Step" on 22 November.

 On 27 November 2020, Victoria recorded its 28th consecutive day of 0 new cases and 0 deaths, and had 0 active cases, epidemiologically eliminating the virus.